enasequence/read_docs/prog_07.rst

 the receipt for error messages and after making corrections, try the submission again.

 If the success attribute is true then the submission was successful.
 The receipt will contain the accession numbers of the objects that you have submitted.
-In the case of an ENA study this is likely to be the accession that you will be including in a publication.

 Test and production services
 =============================